pugetive/clientele/README.markdown

     new clientele.Standard({imagery: {placeHolderImage: '/images/spinner.gif'}})

 To add IE6 transparency fixing to the basic functionality, simply turn it on.
 Best to also specify a DOM element under which to search, otherwise all elements under the body tag will get scanned for PNGs.
-(All images get searched since background images are also handled by supersleight):
+(All elements are checked since background images are also handled by supersleight):

     new clientele.Standard({imagery: {doPngTransparency: true,